sentenai/vue-leaflet-ellipse/README.md

 # Vue Leaflet Ellipse

-An adapter for [Leaflet.Ellipse](https://github.com/jdfergason/Leaflet.Ellipse) to use with [vue-leaflet](https://github.com/vue-leaflet/vue-leaflet).
+An addon for [Leaflet.Ellipse](https://github.com/jdfergason/Leaflet.Ellipse) to use with [vue-leaflet](https://github.com/vue-leaflet/vue-leaflet).
 Basically, adding ellipse functionality to leaflet.

 ## Installation